To those who heard his radio program on New York City's WOR during the

 and its Drama Critic, Brooks Atkinson, New York Mayors Robert Wagner and

-John Lindsay, folks singers Theo Bikel and Joan Baez, writers Norman Mailer
+John Lindsay, folk singers Theo Bikel and Joan Baez, writers Norman Mailer

 and J. D. Salinger.
 His literary hero was Eugene O'Neill, and he proclaimed